Pseudocoders-143/reverse-recipe-book/project-vision/team-agreement.md

 **_Describe at least:_**

 - _What hours will you be available to communicate?_

-  -...
+  - Meetings will begin on Tuesdays and Thursdays at 4:00 PM and end before class time.

 - _What platforms will you use to communicate (ie. Slack, phone, …)?_

-  - The team has agreed to use Slack as out main form of communication.
-However if needed, the team member can provide their personal phone number if they can be reached after hours of operation.

-- _How often will you take breaks during work sessions?_

-  - The team has agreed that...
+  - The team (Psuedocoders) has agreed to communicate through Discord.

 - _What is your plan if you start to fall behind?_